AT-Publishing/website/_posts/2017-08-06-bitfinex-is-not-planning-to-resolve-the-banking-issues-for-retail-customers.md

 update: 2017-11-23 13:24 +0700
 image_alt:
 - It's only the whales that are lucky.
-tags: [ 'bitfinex', 'bitfinex-banking', 'tether']
+tags: [ "business-of-crypto", 'bitfinex', 'bitfinex-banking', 'tether']
 identifier:
 - phillpotteravalancheofbullshit
 ---